StochSS/stochss/README.md

 In the stochss folder, type

-    $ ./launchapp
+    $ python launchapp.py

-If the app launched without error, open a web browser (Firefox, Safari or Chrome) and navigate to
+If the webserver launched without error, the above script will open the App using your default webbrowser.
+The App will be served on the follwing address

 [http://localhost:8080](http://localhost:8080)

+If you prefer to use another browser than the default, simply navigate to the above address.

 You will be prompted with a login screen with the default username 'test@examples.com'.
 This version of StochSS does not support a secure authentication mechanism, so any user name that is on the form of an e-mail address will do to log in to the app.